MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/install/install-2013/install-tfs.md

 For remote SharePoint Products deployments, you can use a special version of the installation program that installs only the Team Foundation Server extensions on the SharePoint Products server.
 This keeps the server running SharePoint Products tidy.
 You don’t need to run this special installer on the server running Team Foundation Server, where the extensions are installed by default with most installations of Team Foundation Server.

->**Tip:**
+> [!TIP]
-If you have a remote portal for your SharePoint Products, you must install Team Foundation Server Extensions for SharePoint Products on the remote portal.
+> If you have a remote portal for your SharePoint Products, you must install Team Foundation Server Extensions for SharePoint Products on the remote portal.
 If multiple servers are running SharePoint Products in a web farm, you must install and configure these extensions on every server in that farm.

 To perform this procedure, you must be a member of the **Administrators** security group.